Bayless Senior High School: 1900–1919

-1920-1949
+1920–1949

 Violet C. Bascom, an 8th Grade Teacher, began a 9th grade class with 11 students, of which only one was allowed to go to neighboring Webster Groves High School.
 Therefore she started a 9th grade class and used the second floor of the grade school teaching mathematics, English, science, physical education, history, commercial subjects, Latin, and music.
 Even with grave doubts about expanding education opportunities from the state high-school inspector, the following year, Bascom started a 10th grade (1929), and an 11th Grade the year after that (1930).
 In 1930, Bascom became Bayless' first superintendent.
 When the State inspector returned a year later, he was shown the $140,000 school with fully-equipped laboratories, gymnasium, music, typing rooms and regular classrooms; then was shown 160 students and asked by Bascom “Do you still think it was mistake to start a high school in this district?”
 He then gave his approval to Bayless' first high school, which allowed the first Junior-Senior prom and the first graduate class of seven students in 1932.

 In 1933, a construction referendum was passed to allow construction for a new high school, now the Junior-High school, with help from the Works Progress Administration and Public Works Funding, and finished in October 1935.
 The Junior-High building was constructed to provide seven classrooms, teachers’ rooms, a principal’s office, a chemical laboratory, a library, and a combination auditorium-gymnasium with a stage and bleachers.
-In the 1940's, Bayless introduced Open House Nights for parents and educators to meet and elaborate on problems a student might be having.
+In the 1940s, Bayless introduced Open House Nights for parents and educators to meet and elaborate on problems a student might be having.
 An Art class was added to the curriculum in 1941, and Bayless hosted an invitational basketball tournament in 1942.
-Violet Bascom would retire in 1945 and be replaced by Hugo Beck a year later.
+Violet Bascom retired in 1945 and was replaced by Hugo Beck a year later.
 In 1948, a special election on whether to provide free bus transportation was defeated.

-1950-1990s
+1950–1990s

-In 1950s, another school was built to accommodate grades 3rd-8th with Kindergarten and 2nd grades still at the Heege School.
+In the 1950s, another school was built to accommodate grades 3rd-8th with Kindergarten and 2nd grades still at the Heege School.
 But by the late 1950s, the school was outgrown and an Intermediate school was built in 1960 to remove the strain on the school (both now are the Elementary School).
-In 1953, the Heege School will close and the 1st and 2nd Grades moved to the elementary.
-Hugo Beck would retire in 1960 and replaced by Gene Church.
-In 1957, the current Bayless High School began construction along with the new auditorium after a referendum passed 592-205 and open by 1958.
-Gene Church would resign as Superintendent in 1965 and be replaced by George Baxter.
-Bayless would experience a significant decline in enrollment through the 1970s to 1990s which closed the Central School and the Heege School (used by Kindergarten classes).
-Enrollment would not increase until the late 1990s and 2000s due to the Yugoslav Wars and the influx of Bosnian Immigrants from the Bosnian War.
+In 1953, the Heege School closed and the 1st and 2nd Grades moved to the elementary.
+Hugo Beck retired in 1960 and was replaced by Gene Church.
+In 1957, construction of the current Bayless High School began, along with the new auditorium, after a referendum passed 592-205; it opened in 1958.
+Gene Church resigned as Superintendent in 1965 and was replaced by George Baxter.
+Bayless experienced a significant decline in enrollment through the 1970s to 1990s which closed the Central School and the Heege School (used by Kindergarten classes).
+Enrollment would not increase until the late 1990s and 2000s due to the Yugoslav Wars and the influx of Bosnian immigrants from the Bosnian War.